Check what goes into your bins on your council website

 Services are changing

-Services can differ
+Services differ between councils

-Until the transition to the new statewide system is complete, recycling services can differ from council to council.
+Until the transition to the consistent statewide system is complete, recycling services differ from council to council.
 This includes which waste and recycling services are available to you and what you should put into each bin.
 These services are designed to maximise the recovery of resources and reduce the amount of waste ending up in landfill.

 Things can change

-Packaging materials as well as recycling capacity and capability can change over time.
+Packaging materials as well as recycling capacity can change over time.
 Some things that were once destined for landfill are now recyclable and sometimes what we guess is recyclable by the way it looks cannot be recycled.

 Sorting correctly helps the process

-• Glass will go to a glass recycling facility where it will be cleaned, sorted by colour and prepared for processing so it can be used to make new things like glass bottles and even roads.
+• Glass will go to a glass recycling facility where it will be cleaned, sorted by colour and prepared for processing so it can be used to make new glass bottles and even roads.

 • General rubbish will be sent to landfill.